-To install a double wall connector on the appliance, the universal connector supplied with the stove must be installed as shown on the picture bellow.
+To install a double wall connector on the appliance, the universal connector supplied with the stove must be installed as shown on the picture to the right.

 Insert the connector (A) to the spigot and fix it with the 3 screws (B) included with the appliance.